Fatafehi Fakafānua: Biography

-He is the son of late Kinikinilau Tūtoatasi, 7th Lord Fakafānua and estate holder of Ma'ufanga, and Princess Sinaitakala 'Ofeina-'e-he-Langi Fakafānua.
+He is the son of late Kinikinilau Tūtoatasi, 7th Lord Fakafānua and estate holder of Maʻufanga, and Princess Sinaitakala 'Ofeina-'e-he-Langi Fakafānua.
 He has a brother, Fakaola mei Langi ʻItafuaʻatonga Tūtoatasi Fakafānua and a sister, the Crown Princess of Tonga, Sinaitakala Tu'imatamoana 'i Fanakavakilangi Fakafānua.

 Through his mother, he is a member of the Tongan royal family and, of her own right, in line to the country's throne.

 He was bestowed with the title Fakafānua, one of the thirty-three hereditary titles of the Tongan nobility, in April 2006.
-The title is attached to the estates of Ma'ufanga (on Tongatapu), Nga'akau (on Vava'u) and Faleloa (on Ha'apai), and enables its holder to be elected to the Legislative Assembly as a Representative of the Nobility.
-During the 2008 by-election he was elected as a representative for Ha'apai, the youngest member ever of the Tongan Parliament.
+The title is attached to the estates of Maʻufanga (on Tongatapu), Ngaʻakau (on Vavaʻu) and Faleloa (on Haʻapai), and enables its holder to be elected to the Legislative Assembly as a Representative of the Nobility.
+During the 2008 by-election he was elected as a representative for Haʻapai, the youngest member ever of the Tongan Parliament.
 He was re-elected in the November 2010 general election.

-On 19 July 2012 he was elected Speaker of the Tongan Legislative Assembly following Lord Lasike's removal from office, becoming Tonga's youngest ever Speaker.
+On 19 July 2012 Fakafānua was elected Speaker of the Tongan Legislative Assembly following Lord Lasike's removal from office, becoming Tonga's youngest ever Speaker.
 As Speaker he held a "practice parliament" to encourage women to participate in politics.
 He lost his seat in the 2014 election.

-He was elected again in the 2017 election and re-elected Speaker.
+Fakafānua was elected again in the 2017 election and re-elected Speaker.

 Following the 2021 election he was re-elected Speaker.